 INSTITUTIONAL TOOLS – The institutional arrangement that allows the coordination and sharing of those resources, and helps to ensure their accessibility and sustainability for a wide variety of users, facilitating the evolution of the institutional ecosystem towards the city co-governance.

 LEGAL TOOLS – To regulate the process of resource pooling, urban innovators can count on a set of legal instruments, that can be either contractual or institutionalized, which are often represented by partnerships established between at least 3 to as many as 5 different actors (see helix).

-FINANCIAL TOOLS – The so-called “pooling economies” refers to the development of social project financing for collaborative forms of urban infrastructure and urban services They form around the collaborative economy and support the efforts of those city residents who partner with further stakeholders to cooperate for the general interest.
+FINANCIAL TOOLS – The so-called “pooling economies” refers to the development of social projects’ financing for collaborative forms of urban infrastructure and urban services.
+They form around the collaborative economy and support the efforts of those city residents who partner with further stakeholders to cooperate for the general interest.